SciTools/iris/docs/iris/src/userguide/cube_maths.rst

     >>> print(result.summary(True))
     unknown / (K)                       (time: 240; latitude: 37; longitude: 49)

-Combining multiple phenomena to form a new one
+Combining Multiple Phenomena to Form a New One
 ----------------------------------------------

 Combining cubes of potential-temperature and pressure we can calculate